dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 }
 {{< / highlight >}}

-You probably already noticed the `commandHandlerFactory` dependency.
-Whether or not we defined a proper abstraction like `ICommandHandlerFactory` or not is irrelevant to the question whether this is a factory; this is a factory.
-But note that `DelayedCommandHandlerProxy<T>` is an infrastructural component, located in our Composition Root.
-Since the Composition Root has intrinsic knowledge about building the object graphs (it can be considered to be a big factory itself), it is perfectly fine to depend on this `Func<T>` here, just as we saw the `CommandDispatcher` depend on our DI container.
+You probably already noticed the `handlerFactory` dependency.
+Whether or not you defined a proper abstraction like `ICommandHandlerFactory` or simply use a `Func<T>` is irrelevant to the question whether it is a factory—this is a factory.
+But note that `DelayedCommandHandlerProxy<T>` is an infrastructural component, located in your Composition Root.
+Because the Composition Root has intrinsic knowledge about building the object graphs (it can be considered to be a big factory itself), it is perfectly fine to depend on this `Func<T>` here, just as the previous `CommandDispatcher` depends on your DI container.

 Without the use of a DI container, the construction of our `ShipmentController` using this proxy would become something similar to the following: